-Happy in shade, where they seem to glow out of the gloom, their corms will multiply over the years.
+As great shade-loving plants, they seem to glow out of the gloom, and their corms will multiply over the years.
 They also boost their numbers by self-seeding.

 There's no need to laugh at this suggestion for what to plant in September!
 Ornamental brassicas are a far cry from soggy over-boiled cabbage and the smell of old washing.

 Many of them produce brightly-colored leaves in varying shades of greens with mauve, purple, and steely tints to provide a cool foil to the burnished and bright colors of spring and autumn bedding, their color often deepening as the temperature falls.

 Best of all, you plant them at a time when cabbage white butterflies are no longer on the wing, so there's no need to be on caterpillar watch for weeks on end.

 Ornamental cabbages do well in borders and also look eye-catching in smaller planting schemes contained in pots, baskets, and rockeries.

 Top tip: These pretty plants are edible when they are young, though their taste is stronger than the brassicas we grow for cooking, and not as palatable.